elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 What makes this book really useful is that you CANNOT find these texts elsewhere.
 * Incidentally, that is also good advice if you are looking to detect pieces written by AI.

+  ### Tips
+  As you go through the book, you will occasionally encounter tips or actionable recommendations.
+I will mark it as such, **Tip!**
+  So, the first tip: in cybersecurity, taught by a wise person, even mundane everyday matters are essential, and you can learn from them.

 # Overview of Cybersecurity for AI Systems

+### A whirlwind tour of modern cyber threats

+The following cybersecurity tour is inspired by a talk presented by Simon Willison.
+But who is Simon Willison?